chris-visser/meteor-vue-minimal-boilerplate/README.md

-# A very basic Vue boilerplate
+# A very basic Meteor + Vue boilerplate
 This boilerplate serves as a Prove of concept of how easily Vue integrates with Meteor.

 > Please do not consider this as the best starting point for a mature app with Vue and Meteor